Whitmore School Policies

 If Whitmore School administration suspects that the work you submit is not your own, you may be required to take a proctored exam.

 Here are the links you need:

 - No changes or modifications may be made to the course material or to the school’s policies and procedures.

-- Student may have information given to only one other contact who is not the student or parent.
+- Student may have designate one additional contact person, other than parent or guardian, to receive information regarding student.
 The student is to provide us with the person’s name, email address, and telephone number on the enrollment form.

-- NCAA diploma students may only take 4 NCAA approved courses per year at the tuition cost with the remaining 2 being elective courses, for a total of 6 courses per year at the tuition cost.
+- NCAA diploma students may take 4 core courses and 2 elective courses per year, for a total of 6 courses per year at the tuition cost.
 2 additional courses can be transferred in or paid for ‘a la carte’.
 No more than 8 credits can be taken per year.

 - All course requirements/lessons must be completed and met before the student may take the proctored exam.
 Exams will not be provided if course work is still in progress.

 - The student will set up the exam date and time with the proctor and provide that information by writing to Proctored Exams from the student desk, so that the exam may be sent to the proctor in a timely fashion.
 The student must give at least a one week notice providing all required information.
 The proctored exam also cannot be taken after 4pm EST or over the weekend or holiday.